ravi-rajyaguru15/Project-03-terraform-cicd-observability-pipeline/README.md

      - IAM bindings for EBS CSI - automated it instead of performing manual patchwork everytime
      - CrashLoopBackOff due to initContainer misconfiguration, and PVC mounting error.
      - Prometheus service pod not initializing due to Persistent Volume not binding - solved via disabling PV ensuring quick troubleshooting deployment.
 - **Docker Hub registry images rebuilt**:  Custom web app changes were not reflected in previous Docker image — rebuilt and pushed custom app image to Docker Hub again to preserve integrity.
-Read Attribution for more information regarding custom web app changes.

 ---